-A property settlement can be done at any time after separation, however time to make an Application to the Court runs out, for married couples, 12 months after a Divorce order is made.
+A property settlement can be done at any time after separation.
+However, for married couples, time to make an Application to the Court runs out 12 months after a Divorce order is made.

-If an Application to the Court for property settlement in a de facto relationship is to be made that must be filed in Court within 2 years after the date the relationship ended.
+If an Application to the Court for a de facto property settlement is to be made, it must be filed in Court within 2 years after the date the relationship ended.

 Determining A Property Settlement Agreement

 The Court has the right to say how property is divided when a marriage or de facto relationship has broken up.

 The Court takes the following steps to work out how property will be divided:

 - The Court takes an inventory of all assets and liabilities that existed at the time of separation;